Trip Difficulty: Challenging

 FAQ's

-What is the best time for Gokyo Ri and Gokyo Lakes Trekking ?
+What kind of accommodation is available during the Gokyo Ri and Gokyo Lake trek?